AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-programs-integration.md

    ![](assets/nine.png)

-   You can click on the Member Count to see a list of Marketo People Ids that are eligible within the program.
+   You can click the Member Count to see a list of Marketo People Ids that are eligible within the program.

    ![](assets/ten.png)